 Day 4 - Fly from Urgench to Bukhara.
 Walking tour of the city.

 This morning you will fly to Bukhara.
 Once you have reached the city, you will enjoy a walking tour of some of the city's cultural highlights.
-You will visit the Lyab-I Hauz religious complex, one of Bukhara's oldest mosques that now houses a carpet museum, and also the Magok-i-Attari Mosque.
+You will visit the Lyab-I Hauz architectural ensemble, comprising three monumental buildings: the Kukeldash Madrasah, the Khanaka and the Nodir Divan-Begi Madrasah, arranged around a central pool or reservoir.
 To appreciate the fine artisan traditions of the Silk Road you will visit three trading domes, famed for their handmade carpets and colourful hand-embroidered fabrics.
-Your day ends at Poi Kalyan complex which includes four monuments: the Kalyan mosque; the Miri-Arab Madrasah; the Kalyan minaret and the smaller Amir-Allimkhan Madrasah.
+Your day ends at Poi Kalyan complex which includes three monuments: the Kalyan mosque, the Miri-Arab Madrasah and the the Kalyan minaret.

 Please note that the flight to Bukhara may occasionally have to be replaced by a minibus journey, this will take around seven hours.
 In this case you would do a little sightseeing on arrival and complete the remainder tomorrow.